tarek-aliani-1/tarek-aliani-1/README.md

 <h3 align="center">Helping Tricks developer</h3>

-- 🌱 I’m currently learning Python**
+- 🐍 currently learning Python

 - 💬 Ask me about **Trices and Tips for Pc and android**